ayoolaolafenwa/PixelLib/README.md

 3. PixelLib is used to find similar contents in images for image recommendation https://github.com/lukoucky/image_recommendation

+4. R2P2: It is a medical Lab that uses PixelLib in some of its projects for rendering medical services. https://r2p2.tech/#equipe

 ## References
 1. Bonlime, Keras implementation of Deeplab v3+ with pretrained weights  https://github.com/bonlime/keras-deeplab-v3-plus